 - Curating resources.

 The free version of Padlet is already in use by a number of staff and students.
 The institutional licence allows all users to benefit from the “paid for” features; added security, integration with Office 365, more privacy settings, unlimited use and bigger file uploads.
-If you have a free account, you have the option to move content from this account to your University account.
-See, Import Padlets from an existing account.
+If you have a free account, you can move content from it to your University account by following the guide on importing Padlets from an existing account.

 There are a number of other how-to guides on this site, you should start with Create a Padlet account.